-In the case that a congregation which had more than one rostered minister, a Transitional Consultant may be an option in lieu of an intentional interim pastor.
-The Office of the Bishop can assist in discerning whether a transitional consultant or intentional interim pastor is right for your congregation.
+In the case that a congregation had more than one rostered minister, an intentional interim pastor may not be the most appropriate option.
+The Office of the Bishop can assist in discerning what is right for your congregation.

 If the call of the remaining rostered minister is co-terminus, that rostered minister must resign their call at the time the other minister does.
 The remaining minister usually stipulates in their resignation letter that it will be effective at a certain point, such as six or twelve months in the future, or when the call of the new rostered minister is accepted.
 If the calls are not co-terminus, the remaining rostered minister may remain on staff, but should not serve as the intentional interim.